Canadian Forces adapts to address backlog created by COVID-19 pandemic

 CALGARY -- COVID-19 changed most people’s plans this year and for many joining the Canadian Armed Forces it’s meant long delays.

 The pandemic has paused Matthew Sadler’s career for an entire year.
-He joined the military in January, six months after graduating high school, and was preparing to attend training in the spring.
+He joined the military in January of 2020, six months after graduating high school, and was preparing to attend training that spring.

 Sadler wasn’t the only one left in limbo.

-At the onset of the global pandemic, Canadian Armed Forces made the decisions to stop basic training for three months.
-Training later resumed with adapted programs involving masks, social distancing and smaller groups.
+At the onset of the global pandemic Canadian Armed Forces made the decisions to stop basic training for three months, then resumed with adapted programs involving masks, social distancing and smaller groups.

-"The training through-put wasn't as much as it was pre-pandemic due to the restrictions that we put in place in order to make sure that we kept everybody safe," explained Capt.
-(N) Pascal Belhumeur, commander of Canadian Forces recruitment.
+“The training throughout wasn’t as much as it was pre-pandemic due to the restrictions that we put in place in order to make sure that we kept everybody safe,” said Capt.
+Navy Pascal Belhumeur, Commander of Canadian Forces Recruitment.

-Between April and October, 948 new recruits were enrolled into the regular force, down from 3,139 during the same period in 2019.
+Between April and October of 2020, 948 new recruits were enrolled into the regular force, down from 3,139 during the same time period in 2019.

+“We have a bit of a backlog that we need to clear,” said Cdr.
+Belhumeur.

 Canadian Forces currently has no plans to follow suit.

-"There are no restrictions based on our medical employment limitations based on someone testing positive for COVID-19," said Capt.
-(N) Belhumeur.
+“There are no restrictions based on our medical employment limitations based on someone testing positive for COVID-19,” said Cdr Belhumeur.

 Recruiters continue to process applicants through online interviews and have moved many through to the waiting list.